 Your installment loan utilization rate compares the outstanding balances of your installment loans (both mortgaged and non-mortgage) to the original loan amounts.
 This ratio is expressed as a percentage; divide your current loan balance by the original loan amount.
 Essentially, this percentage evaluates how much you still owe on your installment loans, and lenders typically use it to assess your creditworthiness.

 Usually, your loan balance will be high when you first obtain an installment loan because you haven’t covered much ground towards paying it down.
+Enticing deals from online store credit cards with guaranteed approval are usually the cause of high loan balances.
 With every payment you make, the loan balance decreases, subsequently lowering the proportion of the loan balance to the original loan amount.
 So if your credit report indicates that this ratio is high, it simply means that you have high loan balances compared to the original amounts.

 If you have high loan balances, you may have low balances in your banking accounts.
 That can result in debit card declined results when you attempt to make purchases.